natsuhakoishi/webserv/README.md

 ##### !!
 Only directives listed below are supported, others are ignored;
 1. ``server_name <name>``

-&emsp;&emsp;Specify server's host name
+&emsp;&emsp;Set server's host name

 2. ``listen <port>`` &nbsp;***OR***&nbsp; ``listen <socket_address>``

-&emsp;&emsp;Specify socket address or port the server will listen on (e.g., 127.0.0.1:4242 or 4242)
+&emsp;&emsp;Set socket address or port the server will listen on (e.g., 127.0.0.1:4242 or 4242)

 3. ``root <filepath>``

-&emsp;&emsp;Specify root directory of the server
+&emsp;&emsp;Set root directory of the server

 4. ``index <filepath>``

-&emsp;&emsp;Specify default file to serve when a directory is requested by the client
+&emsp;&emsp;Set default file to serve when a directory is requested by the client

 5. ``autoindex <value>``